DLee211/Trivia_Game_BackEnd/README.md

 # Trivia Management System
-This project is a Trivia Management System built with C# and Entity Framework.
+This project is a Trivia Management System Web API built with C# and Entity Framework.
 It allows users to manage quizzes and questions, including creating, updating, and associating questions with quizzes based on difficulty levels.

 ## Features